-The lip-sync functionality for external audio is provided by the Plugin_Remote.
-Please ensure that this plugin is enabled when using it.
+Lip-syncing for external audio is provided by Plugin_Remote.
+Make sure this plugin is enabled when using this feature.

-Save your audio data to file, and tell MMDAgent-EX to play it.
+Save the synthesized (or recorded) audio to an audio file and tell MMDAgent-EX the file path to play it.
+Perform the following steps:

-While this method is simple and easy, it requires the process and MMDAgent-EX to be running on the same machine, sharing the same filesystem.
-Also, it cannot be used for continuous audio streams.
+This method is simple and easy, but since it passes file names, the sender process and MMDAgent-EX must run on machines that share the same filesystem.
+Also, audio can only be provided per file — it cannot be used for continuous audio streams.

-Method 2: Stream audio data via socket #
+Method 2: Stream audio data over a socket #

-You can stream audio data from an external source over a socket using a socket connection.
-Although socket connections allow for text message exchanges, you can also send audio data over the same socket using the specific headers outlined below.
+You can stream audio into MMDAgent-EX from outside using the socket connection.
+Socket connections support text messages, but using the specific headers shown below you can also send audio data over the same socket.
 This works with both TCP/IP connections and WebSocket connections.

-When sending audio data using this method, the audio data format must be unencoded 16kHz, 16bit signed short, mono PCM data.
-Please note that other sampling rates and formats are not supported.
-Also, the model for lip-syncing must have lip-sync information described in the .shapemap.
+When sending audio data this way, the audio format must be raw PCM: 16 kHz, 16-bit signed short, mono (no encoding).
+Do not use other sample rates or formats.
+Also, the model to be lip-synced must have lip-sync information described in a .shapemap (see Preparing for sound).

 __AV_START